Bruce Greatbatch

-Sir Bruce Greatbatch, (10 June 1917 – 20 July 1989) was a British Colonial Service officer and soldier who concluded his career as Governor of the Seychelles from 1969 to 1973.
+Sir Bruce Greatbatch, (10 June 1917 – 20 July 1989) was a British Colonial Service officer and soldier who was the Governor of the Seychelles and Commissioner of the British Indian Ocean Territory from 1969 to 1973.
+He organized the forced deportation of the Chagossians from the Chagos Archipelago, which the International Court of Justice later ruled to be a violation of the Chagossians' right to self-determination.

 Early life

 Greatbatch was born on 10 June 1917, the son of W. T. Greatbatch.
 He was educated at Malvern College and Brasenose College, Oxford.
+He served in administrative roles in Africa throughout the 1950s and 1960s before being appointed the Governor of the Seychelles in 1969.